 For chronic problem areas, consider installing pre-painted aluminum flashing strips along fascia edges or switching to composite trim materials that eliminate the wood substrate entirely.

-Our treatment protocols emphasize products that have passed through our internal research team review, eliminating 9 chemicals commonly used in the industry.
-Materials like Essentria, Alpine, and borate-based solutions provide effective control while meeting our strict standards for family and environmental responsibility.
+Our treatment uses products that passed our internal research review.
+We’ve dropped 9 of the harshest chemicals common in the industry.
+Products like Essentria, Alpine, and borate-based solutions give strong results while being gentler on families and pets.